Micross Components Appoints James J. Cannon as President and Chief Executive Officer

 "I am honored to join Micross and excited to lead the Company into its next stage of growth," said Jim Cannon.
 "The Company's differentiated position in high-reliability microelectronics, world-class team, and focus on innovation and operational excellence create tremendous opportunity.
 I look forward to partnering with the Micross leadership team and Behrman Capital to accelerate growth, create long-term value, and continue providing our customers with high-quality products and services."

 Mr. Cannon is a seasoned executive with more than 25 years of leadership experience across global defense, security, and industrial businesses.
 He most recently served as President and Chief Executive Officer of AM General LLC, a leading manufacturer of military and commercial tactical vehicles.
-Prior to AM General, Mr. Cannon was Chief Executive Officer of FLIR Systems, Inc., a manufacturer of sensors and unmanned systems, where he guided the business through strategic transformation and its sale to Teledyne Technologies, Inc..
-Previously, he held senior leadership roles at Stanley Black & Decker, Inc., including as President of Stanley Security for North America and Emerging Markets, and earlier in his career worked at Eaton Corporation.
-Mr. Cannon also serves on the Boards of the Association of the United States Army and Hexcel Corporation, and is an Advisory Board member for Ouster, Inc.
+Prior to AM General, Mr. Cannon was Chief Executive Officer of FLIR Systems, Inc. (NASDAQ: FLIR), a manufacturer of sensors and unmanned systems, where he guided the business through strategic transformation and its sale to Teledyne Technologies, Inc. (NYSE: TDY).
+Previously, he held senior leadership roles at Stanley Black & Decker, Inc. (NYSE: SWK), including as President of Stanley Security for North America and Emerging Markets, and earlier in his career worked at Eaton Corporation (NYSE: ETN).
+Mr. Cannon also serves on the Boards of the Association of the United States Army and Hexcel Corporation (NYSE: HXL), and is an Advisory Board member for Ouster, Inc.

 A distinguished veteran, Mr. Cannon served for ten years in the U.S. Army as an infantryman and armor officer, with deployments during Operation Desert Shield, Operation Desert Storm, and peace enforcement operations in Bosnia.
 He holds a Bachelor's degree in Business Administration and Marketing from the University of Tennessee at Chattanooga.